Overview & Mission

 Dr. Judy Oskam, Director and Professor, email@example.com

-Harry Bowers, Assistant Director for Student Affairs, Senior Academic Advisor and Senior Lecturer, email@example.com
+Harry Bowers, Assistant Director, Senior Academic Advisor, & Senior Lecturer, firstname.lastname@example.org

 Stephanie Bandy, Administrative Assistant III, email@example.com